lliutianc/lliutianc.github.io/_pages/about.md

 Feel free to drop me an [email](mailto:lliutianc@gmail.com) if you are interested in my research or just want to chat.
 I am always open to new ideas and collaborations.

+**I am on the job market and am open to both academic positions and industrial research roles.
+If you believe I might be a good fit for your institution or organization, please feel free to reach out to me liu3351[AT]purdue.edu**